jawainc/britecore-data-table/README.md

 npm run build
 ```
 this will place all build files in /dist folder at root of the project.
 Copy all files and folders to deployment server. index.html file is included so accessing server will run the project in browser.

-### Time Spent
-* 24 hours

-### Improvements
-* for editing, different input types can be used based on column types. e.g select, dates, textarea
-* paging could be added

-### favorite modern Javascript feature
-*Template Literals*

-no need to concat strings, write in single or multiple lines

-### favorite third-party Vue.js library
-*axios*

-almost used in every project.

-### Learn any new css property
-`box-sizing: border-box;` width you set is the width you get